2025-2026 seminar theme: Frequencies

-The Committee on Globalization and Social Change invites applications from CUNY doctoral students and mid-career faculty members to participate as fellows in our 2024-25 seminar on Home.
+The Committee on Globalization and Social Change invites applications from CUNY doctoral students and mid-career faculty members to participate as fellows in our 2025-26 seminar on Frequencies.
 For eligibility requirements and application instructions, see below.

 Fellowship eligibility & Requirements